strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ```

 All available test groups are listed in [Constants](https://github.com/strimzi/strimzi-kafka-operator/blob/master/systemtest/src/main/java/io/strimzi/systemtest/Constants.java)
 class.
-In case of interest you can view our testing [document](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md).
+If you're interested, you can view our testing [document](https://github.com/strimzi/strimzi-kafka-operator/blob/master/development-docs/TESTING.md).

 ## How system tests run in relation with Kubernetes

-Basically, what I mentioned in previous section system tests run against real Kubernetes cluster.
+As mentioned in the previous section, system tests run against real Kubernetes cluster.
 You can run these tests against any Kubernetes cluster type such as `Minikube`, `Minishift`, big `Kubernetes` or `Openshift`.
-In the `test` module we have our representation of cluster which decide on which environment it is running.
+In the `test` module we have our a representation of a cluster which to decide on which environment it is running.
 Moreover, we are using `Azure pipelines` to trigger these tests and using `Minikube`.

 ## How to run them

-Running the system tests is easy thing and nobody should be scared of.
+Running system tests is nothing to be scared of.
+In fact, it's easy.

-### Generally

 The steps are as follows:

 1. Fork the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator)
 2. Build the whole project in root directory - `mvn clean install -DskipTests`
-3. Setup your Kubernetes cluster
+3. Set up your Kubernetes cluster
-4. Login to your Kubernetes cluster
+4. Log in to your Kubernetes cluster
-5. Try to start some of our tests inside system test module for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendSimpleMessage()` (this takes around 5 minutes)
+5. Try to start some of our tests inside system the `test` module, for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendSimpleMessage()` (this takes around 5 minutes)

 ### Using custom images

-If you are interest running custom images you should take a look on file which is located inside install directory and
+If you are interested in running custom images, you should take a look at the file that is located in the install directory: [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml).
-you can be see it [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml).
-There are few attributes that you need to change for instance:
+There are few attributes that you need to change:

 - `Cluster Operator` image = specify [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/install/cluster-operator/060-Deployment-strimzi-cluster-operator.yaml#L26)
 - `Kafka` image = STRIMZI_KAFKA_IMAGES